RSU Liquidity Advance

 What happens at settlement and the lender's extreme risk

 If the company successfully IPOs or is acquired, the RSUs settle into actual shares, the ordinary income tax is assessed and automatically withheld by the company, and the remaining net cash or shares are routed directly to the lender to clear the advance principal and accumulated fees.
 The lender's risk profile is extreme: if the company never achieves a liquidity event, or if the employee quits or is terminated before the event (failing the 'must be present to win' double-trigger requirement), the RSUs expire worthless.
 The non-recourse nature means the lender absorbs the total loss.
-This risk is why RSU Liquidity Advances are only available at elite late-stage companies with near-term exit visibility.
+This risk is why RSU Liquidity Advances are generally only available at late-stage companies with near-term exit visibility.

 Common questions